-I was obsessed with my blogging journey, so I used to share only my contents, thinking in my mind, “Why should I promote other people’s work on my timelines?”
+I was obsessed with my blogging journey, so I used to share only my content, thinking in my mind, “Why should I promote other people’s work on my timelines?”

-But I realized that I was doing wrong and started promoting quality posts from others so my audience could get a ton of useful contents.
+But I realized that I was doing wrong and started promoting quality posts from others so my audience could get a ton of useful content.

 After that, I started getting more followers as well as other people appreciating and sharing my work too.